Mooresville family wows with Christmas light show

 “It’s always really awesome to see people come out and enjoy the show,” Bill Nass said.
 “It’s a special thing to be a part of people’s holiday.”

-For the last three years, Nass has turned his home, dubbed the “Lights at Chesapeake Pointe”, into one of Mooresville’s premier destinations for the Christmas season, providing those that visit with professional-grade light show, syncing over 21,000 LED lights to holiday music and skits.
+For the last three years, Nass has turned his home, dubbed the “Lights at Chesapeake Pointe,” into one of Mooresville’s premier destinations for the Christmas season, providing those who visit with professional-grade light show, syncing more than 21,000 LED lights to holiday music and skits.

+Like many who were housebound during the spring and summer of 2020 due to the pandemic, Nass was in search of a hobby, a way to pass the time while the world was in lockdown.
+He had already been doing research on a better quality of outdoor lights for Christmas after the lights he had previously purchased burned out after just a couple of seasons of use.

 People are also reading…